zyedidia/micro/runtime/help/options.md

     default value: `true`

+* `tabbarchars`: sets what visual characters to be shown for various tabbar options.
+   This option is specified in the form of `key1=value1,key2=value2,...`.

+   Here are the list of keys:
+   - `active`: the opening and closing tab characters for the current active tab, where the values are splitted in half for opening and closing characters.
+               For example, value of `[[]]` will have `[[` as opening characters and `]]` as closing characters.
+   - `div`: the characters to be filled between each tab.
+   - `inactive`: the opening and closing tab characters for the inactive tabs. where the values are splitted in half for opening and closing characters.

+    default value: `div=  ,active=[],inactive=  `

 * `tabhighlight`: highlighting the current active tab by using the inverted tab bar color.
    Has no effect if `tabbar.active` is present in the current colorscheme.